sdpedersen/pharmacy-sales-and-profitability-analysis/README.md

 ## Perspective

-This project was developed from the perspective of a **Senior Data Analyst within the central commercial analytics team**, with the objective of transforming raw operational data into structured analytical insight to support **strategic decision-making on product positioning, geographic focus, and promotional effectiveness**.
+This project was developed from the perspective of a **Data Analyst within the central commercial analytics team**, with the objective of transforming raw operational data into structured analytical insight to support **strategic decision-making on product positioning, geographic focus, and promotional effectiveness**.

 ## Data Source